 While Google strives to offer the best results based on what users might want to know, Amazon showcases its search results based on what users want to buy.

 Amazon search results are driven by its own algorithm, known as the A9 algorithm.

 It is said that Amazon’s A9 algorithm works on sales velocity.

 Sales volume is the speed or velocity at which products are sold on the Amazon platform.

-Amazon is soon surpass Google as the most used search engine for product related search and the arena has been set for really tough competition between these giants.
+Amazon is soon surpassing Google as the most used search engine for product-related search and the arena has been set for really tough competition between these giants.

 If you ask me, Amazon is the best Google alternative for product search and with more retailers signing up with the marketplace of Jeff Bezos-company, you can find better product search results on Amazon.

 Search Encrypt is a privacy-based search engine that allows users to browse the web without compromising on the user’s personal information.